ahmedexel/SciFiUI/README.md

 - The System Origin Selection of the Program mainly because I spent the most time on it and it looks the best aesthetically.

-Getting a finished product was  proudest part of the assignment mainly because it was a major relief for myself to  get the project done once and for all.
-Getting a finalized program sufficed as a major factor for delaying the project as it seemed extremely difficult at first.
-After days and working On the project I managed to do this.

-Simplyifying the project, my proudest part was:-

-- The System Origin Selection of the Program mainly because I spent the most time on it and it looks the best aesthetically.

 # Markdown Tutorial